-The administration of the DC scheme is outsourced to Mercer (following its merger with JLT Benefit Solutions Ltd (JLT) in April 2019 and rebranding as Mercer in January 2020), a specialist third-party provider of pensions administration services.
-The Trustee requires the administrator to meet high standards through a SLA and Key Controls which set out the range of services to be delivered and expectations around such things as timeliness and accuracy.
+The administration of the DC Trust is outsourced to Mercer, a specialist third-party provider of pensions administration services.
+The Trustee requires the administrator to meet high standards through a SLA and Key Controls, which set out the range of services to be delivered and expectations around such things as timeliness and accuracy.

-At each meeting, the Trustee receives reports from the MOB to help it monitor performance in line with the SLA and was very pleased to note that the aggregate SLA target of 95% was exceeded over all four quarters of the scheme year, despite the challenges posed by COVID-19.
+At each meeting, the Trustee receives reports from the MOB to help it monitor performance in line with the SLA and was very pleased to note that the aggregate SLA target of 95% was exceeded over all four quarters of the Trust year, despite the challenges posed by COVID-19.